 When changes do arise, don’t ignore them.
 Learn about them.
 What caused the change?
 What impact does the change have (money, time, people, quality)?
 What can you do to eliminate or minimize the change?

 In the best case scenarios, your project can absorb the change (it doesn’t have a big impact on time or money) or you enough contingency (see #5 above) to cover the change.
 In a worst case scenario, you have to remove something from the project to make up for the loss caused by the change.

 The three things that are going to help you avoid project failure are thinking about success before you start, building momentum and maintaining motivation during the project, and good project management.

-This month I’m teaching just enough project management to be useful around the house in The Easy Way to Prioritize and Manage Your Home Projects.
-I’ll show you exactly what steps to take with plenty of examples and give you ready-to-use worksheets to get your project planning and project done.
+In my book Project Home, I show you exactly how to plan a project with plenty of examples and give you ready-to-use worksheets to plan your home projects.
 My hope for you is that at the end of this year you’ll look back at a long-list of projects that are done-done, not a wasteland of projects that are half-done or were never started.

 [email protected] says